Vessel Strikes

 Voluntary Vessel Speed Reduction

-NOAA and the USCG request that all vessels 300 gross registered tons (GRT) or larger reduce speeds to 10-knots when transiting within the designated VSR zones.
-We request your cooperation with the voluntary VSR zones to protect whales that annually migrate to these areas in summer and fall to feed.
-NOAA analyzes all transits by vessels 300 GRT or larger via Automated Information System (AIS) data provided by USCG to assess the industry's cooperation.
+All vessels 300 gross tons (GT) or larger are requested to voluntarily reduce speeds to 10 knots when transiting within the VSR zone to protect the health of communities living near these zones, and whales that annually migrate to California waters.
+All transits by vessels 300 GRT or larger are analyzed by NOAA via Automatic Information System (AIS) data provided by USCG to assess the industry's cooperation.

 We encourage vessel crews to report whale sightings through the Whale Alert App.